gittyeric/freql-recommendation-engine/README.md

 Functional composition FTW!
 Now you can call autoplaySuggestions( Id("1") ) to suggest videos for User 1.

-### Step 3: Define your Input and Output Streams
+### Step 3: Define your Event and Output Streams

 Kafka makes for a great replay-able and scalable stream of events, so a KafkaEventStream is provided by default though you can easily create your own EventStream.
 You can choose to trigger output either by explicit request, or by a reaction to recommendations changing in realtime.
 For either purpose you'll want to use a TriggeredQuery or ReactiveQuery respectively, both of which have a simple HTTP implementations.

 ## Building / Running

-Use mvn's compile goal to build:
+Use Maven's compile goal to build from command line:

 mvn compile

-Then use mvn's exec goal to run (change Main class to your FreqlApp class):
+Then use Maven's exec goal to run (change Main class to your FreqlApp class):

 mvn exec:java -D"exec.mainClass"="com.lmi.examples.whitepaper.Main"